dkovacs24/ReviOS_faq/docs/install.md

 On Windows, go where you downloaded the installer of ReviOS, and ++shift+"Right-click"++ on an empty space of the file explorer window, and select `Open PowerShell window here`.
 Type in the following command: `#!powershell Get-FileHash -Path <file name> -Algorithm MD5`, and replace the `<file name>` part with the name of the ReviOS installer file's name.
 You can use the ++tab++ button to autocomplete the file name.

-When the command returns with the hash of the file, compare it to the corresponding MD5 hash value on the [Verification page](https://www.revi.cc/revios/download/verify){target=_blank} of our website.
+When the command returns with the hash of the file, compare it to the corresponding MD5 hash value on the [Verification page on the Revision website](https://www.revi.cc/revios/download/verify){target=_blank}.

 ## 2. step: Making a bootable flash drive